damianhakert/damianhakert.github.io/source/posts/2016-08-22-gitlab-8-11-released.html.md

 You can have multiple commands in a single comment and do things like changing the title of an issue, adding or removing labels and changing assignees.

+Here are some ideas on using the new slash commands:

+- In your email while replying to an issue TODO doc link
+- When creating a new issue through email (see below!)
-Try using some slash commands in a template!
-Or through the API!
+- Try having some in a template
+- Through the notes API

 We can't wait to see how you'll use them.

 ## Koding Integration